apache/apisix-docker/README.md

 ```
 $ docker pull iresty/apisix:latest
 ```
-> if you are in the mainland China, use mirror
->  `docker pull registry.cn-beijing.aliyuncs.com/tinywan/apisix:alpine`

 If you wish, you can also build the image yourself.

 > 1.install master branch version, which has latest code: